nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Current Implementation
-The class `ClassCode` facilitates all operations related to classCode. `ClassCode` is implemented such that a Tutorial Class with the corresponding ClassCode must exist before the ClassCode can be added.
-Tutorial Class `G00` is a default class that do not need to be created and is an empty ClassCode.
+The class `ClassCode` facilitates all operations related to classCode. `ClassCode` is implemented such that a Tutorial Class with the corresponding `ClassCode` must exist before the `ClassCode` can be added.
+Tutorial Class `G00` is a default class that do not need to be created and is an empty `ClassCode`.
 It is assigned to a Student whose Tutorial Class has been deleted.

-Given below is an example of how classCode can be used.
+Given below is an example of how `ClassCode` can be used.

 Step 1: After launching the application for the first time, user executes `addstu n/Abigail p/91199119 e/ab@gmail.com a/Downling Park #15-20 c/G08`.
 The `addstu` command calls `Model#hasTutorialClass()`, and the model component checks if the TutorialClass specified by the